The Employment Law Review: France

 From the perspective of the GDPR and French legal HR data protection, under Chapter V of the GDPR, there are several types of cross-border data transfers, each with different considerations.
 Cross-border data transfers, including cross-border HR data transfers, may only take place if the transfer is made either within the EEA (including the European Union), or to an adequate jurisdiction agreed as such by the European Commission or the data exporter, including a company acting as an employer, that has implemented a lawful data transfer mechanism (or an exemption or derogation applies) as an adequate safeguard.

-As an example, binding corporate rules are one of the ways in which adequate safeguards (under Article 47 of the GDPR)46 may be demonstrated by a group of undertakings, or a group of enterprises engaged in a joint economic activity as an employer, for cross-border HR data transfers.
+As an example, binding corporate rules are one of the ways in which adequate safeguards (under Article 47, GDPR)57 may be demonstrated by a group of undertakings, or a group of enterprises engaged in a joint economic activity as an employer, for cross-border HR data transfers.

 Beyond these individual rights, no notification to employees located in EEA Member States, or consent from employees located in EEA Member States, is required for cross-border HR data transfers from the EEA.